aimms/how-to/Articles/585/585-VBA-client.rst

 AIMMS is an elaborate tool for modeling optimization problems.
 Excel is a popular tool to model business problems.
-This article is about leveraging the power of AIMMS in EXCEL.
+This article is about leveraging the power of AIMMS in EXCEL via HTTP requests.

 Preparation
 --------------

-In addition, Excel comes with Visual Basic for Applications (VBA) permitting via the
+Excel comes with Visual Basic for Applications (VBA) permitting via the
 WinHttp.WinHttpRequest.5.1 library to leverage REST API services.

 Preparing to create a VBA Client of your own using AIMMS PRO Rest API Tasks, you will have to: